 (Here, critical points of V are called minimal connections.
 The compactness theorem is a statement such that a sequence of minimal connections with uniform bounded "volume" subconverges away from an "energy concentration set" S and "bubbles" occur on S. (We can consider this problem for general Riemannian manifolds, and the G_2 structures etc. are not necessary.)
+I am currently working on this problem with Daniel Fadel and Gonçalo Oliveira, who are familiar with G_2 , Spin(7) -instantons.)

 In (higher dimensional) gauge theory, Uhlenbeck, Price, Nakajima, Tian et al. give the compactness theorem of Yang-Mills connections.
 Then the "energy concentration set" S is studied in detail and related to calibrated geometry for ASD, HYM, G_2 , Spin(7)-instantons, which are special classes of Yang-Mills connections.
-From [16], G_2 -dDT connections minimize V, and hence they are minimal connections.
+From [19], G_2 -dDT connections minimize V, and hence they are minimal connections.
 (That is, the situation is similar to the gauge theory described above.)
 Recently, I have shown that the minimality condition is given by an equation similar to the Yang-Mills connection.
 Thus we expect that an argument similar to the case of Yang-Mills connections will work.